A no-go theorem in bumblebee vector-tensor cosmology: Cosmological background evolution

-We consider the spatially flat FLRW metric in cosmic time, which takes the form
+We consider the spatially flat FLRW metric in cosmic time $t$, which takes the form

 where $a$ is the scale factor.
-We adopt the corresponding vierbein components (with bars over components indicating the locally Lorentz frame)
+We adopt the corresponding vierbein components

 where we have shown the spatial local Lorentz indices as $\bar{i}, \bar{j}$ to distinguish them from the spacetime spatial indices $i,j$.
-To keep our ansatz as general as possible, $\bar{B}_\mu$ should depend on spacetime coordinates.
-Since the FLRW background \eqref{metric-FLRW} is homogeneous, $\bar{B}_\mu$ can depend only on time, and since it is isotropic, we can consider only a temporal component, leaving us with
+To keep our ansatz as general as possible, $\bar{B}_\mu$ should depend on spacetime coordinates, and since the FLRW background \eqref{metric-FLRW} is homogeneous, $\bar{B}_\mu$ can depend only on time and have only a temporal component due to isotropy, leaving us with the background configuration